akick31/Fake-College-Football/README.md

 # FCFB
-A bot that runs and maintains various FCFB functions, such as the scoreboard, elo, and more
+A repository of all the bots that run and maintains various FCFB functions, such as the scoreboard, elo, and more

 ___
 ## Features